russellballestrini/russell.ballestrini.net/content/2017-10-08-my-search-for-the-perfect-embedded-comment-system.rst

 Remarkbox **increases user engagement** because it:

-* enables a visitor to discuss your content right away without needing an account
+* allows a visitor to discuss your content right away without an account
-* supports **Markdown** and a realtime *as-the-user-types* preview of the comment
+* supports **Markdown** with real-time comment previews
-* supports deeply nested replies and has a really clean user interface
+* supports deeply nested replies and has an orderly user interface

 ... and the best part - fast page load speeds and absolutely **NO ADS!**